-The declaration should be signed by the person who takes responsibility for the accuracy of all the information that is provided.
-This declaration is a signed statement that the information included with the application is true and correct at the time of lodgement.
+The declaration should be signed by the person who takes responsibility for the accuracy of all the information that is (7) This form must be signed provided.
+This declaration is a signed statement that the information included with the application is true and correct by the applicant at the time of lodgement.
 The declaration can be signed by the applicant or owner.
-If the owner is not the applicant, the owner must either sign the application form or must be notified of the application which is acknowledged in the declaration.

-▲ Obtaining or attempting to obtain a permit by wilfully making or causing any false representation or declaration, either orally or in writing, is an offence under the Planning and Environment Act 1987 and could result in a fine and/or cancellation of the permit.

-Need help with the Application?

-If you have attended a pre-application meeting with a Council planner, fill in the name of the planner and the date, so that the person can be consulted about the application once it has been lodged.

-Checklist

-What additional information should you provide to support the proposal?

-You should provide sufficient supporting material with the application to describe the proposal in enough detail for the Council to make a decision.
+If the owner is not the applicant, the owner must either sign the application at part 6 of the form or must be notified of the application which is acknowledged in the declaration.
+1 Obtaining or attempting to obtain a permit by wilfully making or causing any false representation or declaration, either orally or in writing, is an offence under the Planning and Environment Act 1987 and could result in a fine and / or cancellation of the permit. $\overline{7}$ This form must be signed by the applicant \ A Remember it is against I declare that I am the applicant; and that all the information in this application is true and the law to provide false or misleading information, correct, and the owner (if not myself) has been notified of the permit application which could result in a Signature Date: 15.08.2007 Len Browning heavy fine and cancellation day / month / year of the permit.
+(8) Has there been a If you have attended a pre-application meeting with a council planner, fill in the name of the planner and the date, so that the person can be consulted about the application once it has been lodged. pre-applications meeting with a council officer?
+(8)Has there been a 🔿 No 🗹 Yes If yes, with whom?: John smith pre-application meeting with a council planning Date: 21.06.2007 day / month / yea officer?
+Checklist What additional information should you provide to support the proposal?
+You should provide sufficient supporting material with the application to describe the proposal in enough detail for the (9) Have you: council to make a decision.
 It is important that copies of all plans and information submitted with the application are legible.
 There may be specific application requirements set out in the planning scheme for the use or development you propose.
 The application should demonstrate how these have been addressed or met.

-The checklist is to help ensure that you have:

-- · provided all the required information on the form - · included payment of the application fee - · attached all necessary supporting information and documents - · completed the relevant Council planning permit checklist - signed the declaration on the last page of the application form

-⚠ The more complete the information you provide with your permit application, the sooner Council will be able to make a decision.
+The checklist is to help ensure that you have: provided all the required information on the form included payment of the application fee attached all necessary supporting information and documents completed the relevant council planning permit checklist signed the declaration on the last page of the application form i The more information you provide with your permit application, the sooner council will be able to make a decision Checklist 🔟 Filled in the form completely?